 MYTH # 6:

-That some additives, lubricants, and unusual gadgets and devices that are often commonly peddled to consumers as “miracle” products that improve a car’s fuel efficiency generally work.
+Some additives, lubricants, and unusual gadgets and devices are often commonly peddled to consumers as “miracle” products that improve a car’s fuel efficiency generally work.

-This, perhaps, is probably the biggest and most costly myth for most motorists today in the United States and Canada.
-Here’s the question: considering the increasingly higher and higher price of maintaining the societal “love affair” with the automobile for the North American automobile owner in this age of record-breaking gasoline prices, are there really any real gimmicks, shortcuts, or “secrets” out there that would allow you to get higher mileage for your dollar?
-Well, to hear many companies, advertisers, and marketers around the nations who peddle these purported fuel-saving products tell it, especially during the times when gas prices are climbing astronomically (as is the case in the present time), there are.
-And, all you’ll need to do is to buy some of the products and gadgets they market and use them in your vehicle, and bingo, they’ll surely save you plenty of gas and give you better fuel economy!
+This is probably the biggest and most costly myth for most motorists today in the United States and Canada.
+Here’s the question: considering the increasingly higher and higher price of maintaining the societal “love affair” with the automobile for the North American automobile owner in this age of record-breaking gasoline prices, are there any real gimmicks, shortcuts, or “secrets” out there that would allow you to get higher mileage for your dollar?
+Well, to hear many companies, advertisers, and marketers around the nations who peddle these purported fuel-saving products tell it, especially when gas prices are climbing astronomically (as is the case in the present time), there are.
+And all you’ll need to do is buy some of the products and gadgets they market and use them in your vehicle, and bingo, they’ll save you plenty of gas and give you better fuel economy!

-Here, we’ll indicate what the actual, objective, scientific FACT is on this in terms of the proven, real road and lab tests result by independent, credible product testing institutions and evaluators that have put those products and gadgets to the test under proper scientific and technical conditions.
-Anything else is merely sales claims and FICTION, which lack any scientific or independently verifiable backing.
+Here, we’ll indicate the actual, objective, scientific FACT in terms of the proven, real road and lab tests result by independent, credible product testing institutions and evaluators that have put those products and gadgets to the test under proper scientific and technical conditions.
+Anything else is merely sales claims and FICTION, lacking scientific or independently verifiable backing.

-THERE ARE GENUINE FUEL-SAVING REMEDIES THAT ACTUALLY WORK AND DELIVER
+THERE ARE GENUINE FUEL-SAVING REMEDIES THAT WORK AND DELIVER

-Are there legitimate ways, remedies, and available trategies genuine and real and can really deliver substantial fuel economy and fuel and cost savings for you?
+Are legitimate ways, remedies, and available strategies genuinely delivering substantial fuel economy and fuel and cost savings for you?
 You bet!
-Indeed, absolutely so!
+Indeed, so!
 In my next or future write-up, I shall fully outline some of that.